jamesrayman/Ero/docs/euclid.md

 ### `arc(start, p, end)`

-### `type(alpha)`

 ## Global Constants

-Global constants are like global variables, but they may not be reassiged.
+Global constants are global variables which may not be reassiged.
 Custom global constants can't be created.
 The full list of global constants is shown below:

 * `space`: The single possible Space figure
 * `null`: The single possible Null figure